 Schools have grades.
 And tests.
 While Take Up Code might sometimes have tests and quizzes, the focus is different.
 A school gives a test to judge you and give you a grade.
 Take Up Code gives you tools to help you learn better.

 Schools have semesters where a class can take 12 or more weeks.
 You either take the whole class or nothing.
 And many times, you won’t know exactly what you’ll be learning.
-Take Up Code gives you individual classes that are short and focused on a single topic.
-So you always know exactly what you’re getting.
+Take Up Code gives you a variety of classes.
+Some are short and some are longer.
+You always know exactly what you’re getting because of our detailed descriptions.
 And because of that, you can pick and choose your classes with a flexibility no school can match.

 This problem has existed ever since jobs.
 How do you get a job without experience?
 And how do you get experience without a job?

 The first thing to understand is that an employer is really interested in making sure you can do a job before going through the process of hiring you.
 Experience is just one way to determine if you can do a job.
 And it’s actually not a very good or reliable method to use.

 A lot of employers look for experience because it’s simple.
 How many years is an easy question to ask.
 And there will always be those hiring managers who don’t realize that there’s a better way.